 Photo used with written permission from Artist Sherit Ra via Deviant Art

 Gaslighting, forgive and forget, gossiping smear campaigns, and playing the victim while vilifying the true victim, are prevalent maneuvers of the narcissistic mother that will be discussed.
 These tactics were nearly always effective tools used to manipulate the "flying monkeys," too.
-Flying monkeys is a term taken from the Wizard of Oz and used to describe the often times willfully ignorant or easily deceived friends and family the NPD mother manipulates into also harming the true victim.
+Flying monkeys is a term taken from the Wizard of Oz and used to describe the often times willfully ignorant or easily deceived friends and family the narcissistic personality disordered mother manipulates into also harming the true victim.
 It is abuse by proxy that results from ignorance of the truth or lack of character to stand up for the truth or intentionally targeting a family member.
 Whether it is directly or indirectly, physically or emotionally, etc., an NPD will use flying monkeys to do their dirty work.